wp-plugins/wp-simple-firewall/readme.txt

 Tags: WordPress Firewall, protection, whitelist, blacklist, two-factor authentication, GASP, comment spam, automatic updates Requires at least: 3.2.0
 Tested up to: 3.9
-Stable tag: 2.5.3
+Stable tag: 2.5.4

 Complete and Simple WordPress Security.
 Unrestricted, with no premium features.

 == Description ==

-The WordPress Simple Firewall is the only WordPress security plugin that *protects itself* - this plugin will prevent access to itself so that unauthorized users can't deactivate or screw with your security settings.
+The WordPress Simple Firewall is the only WordPress security plugin that *protects itself* - it will prevent access to its own settings so that unauthorized users can't deactivate or screw with your security settings.

 An intro to the features and why you should use the Simple Firewall before getting all complicated with bulky security plugins.